mtorpey/wooden-ships/3-advanced.md

 7. Gun hits are marked off in the section closest to the firing guns.
     If both sections are equidistant, then the defender chooses which gun squares are lost.
-If there are no guns left in that broadside hits are marked off on any unmarked gun squares of the defender\'s choice.
+If there are no guns left in that broadside hits are marked off on any unmarked gun squares of the defender's choice.
 This includes carronades.

 ### B. Types of Ammunition